vogosvagen/Aller-Loin/README.md

 	-Sign up, sign in/out system.
 	-Rating System.
 (Like, Dislike)
 	-Favorite system.
-	-Slide Show (For pictures, can be turned on or off)
+	-Slide Show (For pictures, can be turned on or off via options menu)

 Minor Features: